MEGAROCK666/SoftUni-Courses/README.md

 # SoftUni-Courses

-This are all my courses in SoftUni
+Courses from my education in SoftUni.